Seasonal Educator

 • Obtain criminal background check clearance.

-• Ability to work a flexible schedule including weekends, holidays and evenings.
+• Ability to work a flexible schedule including some weekends, holidays and evenings.

 • CPR and First Aid certifications (may be provided if employee is not currently certified)